 Book your tour before they fill up

-California Contrasts — 10 days
+California Curves — 10 days

 vineyards of Napa Valley

-This tour starts and ends in San Francisco and includes fabulous roads and destinations in California's famous wine country and the Sierra-Nevada foothills, the heart of the 1849 gold rush.
-This tour includes more diverse geography than any other as we ride from the coast to the inland valleys and the beautiful vineyards to the central valley with amazing agriculture to the Sierra Nevada Mountains.
-Along the way, we'll ride alongside beautiful Lake Tahoe, cross the Sierras on Carson, Sonora and Ebbetts passes and ride into the amazing scenery of Yosemite Valley.
-All this and we'll still have a day for wine tasting via limousine.
+This tour starts and ends in San Francisco and includes the best parts of THREE other tours: Peaks & Passes, Best of California and what we previously called California Contrasts.
+This tour includes fabulous roads and destinations in California's famous wine country the Sierra-Nevada mountains and the most famous part of coast highway 1 including Big Sur and Monterey.This tour includes more diverse geography than any other as we ride from the coast to the inland valleys and the beautiful vineyards to the central valley with amazing agriculture to the Sierra Nevada Mountains.
+Along the way, we'll ride alongside beautiful Lake Tahoe, cross the Sierras on Carson, Sonora, Monitor and Ebbetts passes and ride into the amazing scenery of Yosemite Valley and Kings Canyon.

-California Contrasts Tour includes:
+California Curves Tour includes:

 • Eleven nights hotel accommodation, double occupancy